s0up4200/backubrr/README.md

 #discord: https://discord.com/api/webhooks/XXXXXXXXX/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 #encryption_key: YOUR_ENCRYPTION_KEY
 ```

+In addition to the --config flag, you can specify the --passphrase flag to provide a passphrase for encryption.
+If no encryption key is set in the config file or no --passphrase flag is provided, backubrr will create backups without encryption.

 The output_dir key specifies the destination directory where the backup archives will be stored.
 The source_dirs key is a list of source directories that will be backed up.
 You can add as many source directories as you need to this list.